 “I’m sorry, Parker,” I managed between sobs.
 There was nothing I could do for him.
 His limbs were partially melted already, throbbing, purplish veins joining his muscles to the wall of the cavity.
 “I’m sorry.”

 I grabbed the flashlight, and as the beam caromed around the walls of the cave, I saw.
 Dozens, hundreds of creatures attached to the walls just like Parker was, some bipedal, some quadrupedal, others so alien I couldn’t even make sense of the configuration of their bodies.
-But all were pumping, pulsating with the walls.
-All males, I surmised, gathered across galaxies to be milked like cattle.
-A large tube collected their ooze, and I followed its contractions with the beam of the flashlight, until I saw pearlescent dollops of sperm covering what could only be a clutch of eggs, luminous in the dark.
+But all were pumping, pulsating with the walls., gathered across galaxies to be milked like cattle.
+A large tube collected their ooze, and I followed its contractions with the beam of the flashlight until I saw pearlescent dollops of sperm covering what could only be a clutch of eggs, luminous in the dark.

 “Marama,” Khay said in my ear, “what’s all this?
 What’s going on?"